 One of the most powerful tools to combat inflammation comes not from the pharmacy, but from the grocery store.
 “Many experimental studies have shown that components of foods or beverages may have anti-inflammatory effects,” says Dr. Frank Hu, professor of nutrition and epidemiology in the Department of Nutrition at the Harvard School of Public Health.

 Reishi Mushroom (Ganoderma lucidum) has been known for 2000 years for its Anti Inflammatory properties.
 Now many researchers have also tried and tested this medicinal mushroom for the same and more health benefits.

 The medicinal mushroom Ganoderma lucidum (Reishi) was tested as a potential therapeutic for Inflammatory Breast Cancer (IBC) using in vivo and in vitro IBC models.
-IBC is a lethal and aggressive form of breast cancer that manifests itself without a typical tumour mass.
-Studies show that IBC tissue biopsies overexpress E-cadherin and the eukaryotic initiation factor 4GI (eIF4GI), two proteins that are partially responsible for the unique pathological properties of this disease.
+IBC is a lethal and aggressive form of breast cancer that manifests itself without a typical tumour mass additionally, studies show that IBC tissue biopsies overexpress E-cadherin and the eukaryotic initiation factor 4GI (eIF4GI), two proteins that are partially responsible for the unique pathological properties of this disease.

 How can you have it

-Mushrooms can be eaten fresh or dried or taken as an extract in food supplements.
+Mushrooms are eaten fresh or dried or taken as an extract in food supplements.